Want to know how to start monitoring your employees’ social media?

-Time Doctor is a powerful productivity management tool that major companies, like Verizon and Ericsson, as well as small businesses, like Thrive Market, use to boost team performance.
+Time Doctor is a powerful productivity management tool that major companies as well as small businesses use to boost team performance.

 It helps you track and analyze how employees spend their time in the workplace and also provides deep insights into your team’s productivity levels.

 Here are some of Time Doctor’s user-friendly features: